Kabir Bedi: Awards and achievements

-Since 1982 Bedi has been a voting member of the Academy of Motion Picture Arts and Sciences (who are responsible for presenting the Oscar awards).
+Since 1982, Bedi has been a voting member of the Academy of Motion Picture Arts and Sciences (who are responsible for presenting the Oscar awards).
 He is also a voting member of the Screen Actors Guild.

 He has won numerous film, advertising and popularity awards across Europe and India.

 By decree of the President of the Italian Republic of 2 June 2010, Bedi was officially knighted.
 He received the highest ranking civilian honour of the Italian Republic and was bestowed the title of "Cavaliere" (Knight) of the Order of Merit of the Italian Republic.
 He has recently received Honorary Degree from Kalinga Institute of Industrial Technology (KIIT) University, Bhubaneswar, Odisha, India.

 Personal life

 Bedi married four times and had three children, Pooja, Siddharth (deceased) and Adam.
 He was married to Protima Bedi, an Odissi dancer.
-Their daughter Pooja Bedi is a magazine/newspaper columnist and former actress.
-Their son, Siddharth, who went to Carnegie Mellon University, was diagnosed with schizophrenia and died by suicide in 1997 at the age of 26.
+Their daughter Pooja Bedi is a magazine / newspaper columnist and former actress.
+Siddharth, who attended Carnegie Mellon University, was diagnosed with schizophrenia and died by suicide in 1997 at the age of 26.

-As his marriage with Protima began to break down, he started a relationship with Parveen Babi.
+As his marriage to Protima began to break down, he started a relationship with Parveen Babi.
 They never married.
 He later married British-born fashion designer Susan Humphreys.
 Their son, Adam Bedi, is an international model who made his Hindi film debut with the thriller Hello?
-Kaun Hai!
+Kaun Hai!.
 This marriage ended in divorce.

 In the early 1990s, Bedi married TV and radio presenter Nikki Bedi.
 They had no children and divorced in 2005.
-After that, Bedi has been in a relationship with British-born Parveen Dusanj, whom he married a day before his 70th birthday.
+After that, Bedi started a relationship with British-born Parveen Dusanj, whom he married a day before his 70th birthday.

-Bedi supports the anti-government struggle in Myanmar, and he is an official ambassador of the Burma Campaign UK.
+Bedi was ordained as a Buddhist monk in Myanmar when he was about 10 years old.
+He has been practising Buddhism for many years.
+He supports the anti-government struggle in Myanmar, and he is an official ambassador of the Burma Campaign UK.
 He is the brand ambassador for Rotary International South Asia for its Teach Programme and the Total Literacy Mission in India and South Asia.